The Movement Doc of Texas

 Dry Needling in New Braunfels, TX

-Reduce pain, restore movement, and accelerate recovery with one-on-one dry needling treatment designed for athletes, active adults, and orthopedic pain conditions.
+Reduce pain, improve mobility, and recover faster with one-on-one dry needling treatment for athletes and active adults.

 • One-on-one care